Information and advice about COVID-19

 Ripples Leisure Centre is open to the public with COVID-19 safety measures in place.
 This includes the collection of contact details for visitors (via the Service NSW app) and social distancing to name a few.
 To find out more about Ripples, visit their website

-Penrith, St Marys and St Clair Library are all open to the public with COVID-19 safety measures in place including temperature checks upon arrival, the collection of contact details for visitors and social distancing.
+Penrith, St Marys and St Clair Library are all open to the public with COVID-19 safety measures in place including temperature checks upon arrival, the collection of contact details for visitors (via the Service NSW app) and social distancing.
+Masks or face shields are to be worn by visitors aged over 12.
 Returned items will be taken out of circulation for 72 hours before returning to shelves and each facility is completing regular cleaning.
 The library branches have new permanent operating hours:

 Penrith and St Marys Library